jukebox42/Octoprint-PrusaMMU/README.md

 Versioning is done by date so it's clear when the build was installed and made available.
 Year is four characters long.
 Month is one or two characters long depending and does not have a leading zero for sub ten.
 Day follows the same rules as month.
 Beta versions are denoted by a "b" directly following the day and then a number describing what beta version it is.
-Sequentially `2022.1.1b1` comes before `2022.1.1`.
+Sequentially `2022.1.1a0` comes before `2022.1.1`.

 Format:
 ```
 YYYY.M.D
-YYYY.M.Db#
+YYYY.M.Da#
 ```

 Examples:
 ```
 2022.10.4
 2022.1.20
-2022.1.20b2
+2022.1.20a0
 ```

-Note: Beta versions will have debug enabled.
-When debug is on the plugin will be noisier.
-It will console.log a lot of interactions and the nav bar item will link to the plugin manifest instead of the plugin settings.

 ### Contribution